 - Become involved in clubs and student organizations

-- Participate in events that will help to prepare them for their roles as future educators
+- Participate in enrichment trips/coursework to help prepare them for their roles as future teacher leaders

 - Build relationships with other students who are interested in pursuing a career in education